 This program in early music (up to 1850) combines advanced study in performance, music history, and performance practices.
 Students should expect to spend two years in full-time study in Cleveland.

 Admission to the program is granted to those who demonstrate a high level of early music performance skill and good scholarly potential.
 An audition is required.
-Students in this program who demonstrate exceptional accomplishment may petition to enter either the DMA in Historical Performance Practice or the PhD in Musicology with an Emphasis on HPP degree program before the completion of the MA degree.
+Please see the Graduate Application Procedures for more information.
+Students in this program who demonstrate exceptional accomplishment may petition to enter the DMA in Historical Performance Practice before the completion of the MA degree.
 On this possibility, see the Degree Overlap section below.

 All programs are formulated to suit the needs of the individual student (based in part on a diagnostic examination taken upon entering the program) and require the consent of the Head of HPP.
 A minimum of 21 hours of course work is required, together with 12 hours of applied music, proficiency in one relevant foreign language, and a lecture-recital (3 hours).